vladmkv/navvis_task/README.md

 # Task 2
 Folder `Task2` contains source for CSV File task.

+## Building
-Project can be built using CMake (tested on MacOS):
+Project can be built using CMake (tested on MacOS and Windows):

 `cmake .`

 `cmake --build .`

+On Windows, also Visual Studio 2019 can be used to open folder `Task2` and choosing Build from Main menu.

+## Running
 Executable is called Task2.
 There is a couple of sample `input*.csv` files.
+For tests to properly pass, both sample inputs should be next to the executable.

 `Usage: Task2 <input file> <output file> --float|--int --space|--comma
 Example: Task2 input1.csv output.csv --int --space`